Ciervo de los Pantanos

 Human History

 The lower Paraná Delta and surrounding region was inhabited by indigenous Guaraní and Querandí peoples long before European colonization.
 Spanish colonizers established settlements nearby in the 16th and 17th centuries, and the area became important for cattle ranching and agriculture.
 The towns of Campana and Zárate, adjacent to the park, grew as industrial centers in the 19th century.
 Throughout the 20th century, the wetlands surrounding these cities were subjected to drainage, agricultural conversion, and industrial pollution, dramatically reducing the habitat available for marsh deer and other wildlife.
-Conservation efforts beginning in the 1990s ultimately led to the creation of the national park.
+The specific lands incorporated into the park were formerly part of the Otamendi estate, which played a role in regional economic development through cattle ranching.
+[1]

 Park History